eth-sri/zkay/README.md

 - NIZK proof circuit compilation and key generation
 - Generation of `contract.py` (interface code which does automatic transaction transformation to interact with the zkay contract)

-## Package Contract For Distribution
+### Package Contract For Distribution

-To package a zkay contract, which was previsouly compiled with output directory "./zkay_out" for distribution, run:
+To package a zkay contract which was previously compiled with output directory "./zkay_out" for distribution, run:

 ```bash
 zkay export [-o "<output_filename>"] ./zkay_out